TheOdinProject/curriculum/html_css/v2/foundations/positioning-and-layout/positioning-and-layout.md

 * You'll learn how to make sure elements are just the right size with `margin`, `padding`, and `borders`
 * You'll learn the difference between `block` and `inline` elements.

 Learning to position elements on a webpage is not that difficult once you understand just a few key concepts.
 Unfortunately many learners race through learning HTML and CSS to get to JavaScript and end up missing these fundamental concepts.
 This leads to frustration, pain ([and funny gifs](https://giphy.com/gifs/css-13FrpeVH09Zrb2)), because all of the JavaScript skills in the world are meaningless if you can't stick your elements on the page where you need them to be.
-So, with that in mind let's get started.
+So with that in mind, let's get started.

 ### The Box Model
 The first important concept that you need to understand to be successful in CSS is the box model.
 It isn't complicated, but skipping over it now will cause you much frustration down the line.